Engee documentation

 Dependencies

-To use this parameter, set Charge dynamics to Two time-constant dynamics
+To use this parameter, set the Charge dynamics parameters to Two time-constant dynamics, Three time-constant dynamics, Four time-constant dynamics or Five time-constant dynamics.

 Third polarisation resistance is the third RC resistance